 The main difference between DP-2 landlord insurance and DP-1 landlord insurance is that DP-2 pays out the replacement cost value (RCV) rather than just the ACV.
-This means that when a landlord’s property is damaged by one of the listed covered causes, DP-2 won’t just pay the cost of that property, but will also pay to replace it or restore it to its original condition.
+This means that when one of the listed covered causes damage to a landlord’s property, DP-2 won’t just pay the cost of that property, but will also pay to replace it or restore it to its original condition.
 This is a key difference between the two plans, as that restoration can cost tens of thousands of dollars.

 Another difference between DP-2 and DP-1 landlord insurance is that a DP-2 plan may cover the loss of income you receive as a landlord if damage to your property causes the tenants to move out.

 DP-2 also has an extended list of types of damage it covers.
 In addition to the categories on the DP-1 list, DP-2 includes weight of ice and snow, burglary damage, falling objects, glass breakage, cracking, burning, bulging, accidental discharge or overflow of water or steam, freezing of pipes, electrical damage, tearing apart, and collapse.